dbeukrf/diego-chatbot/demo_usage.md

 - `help` - Show all available commands
 - `spin-profile` - Generate Diego's recruiter-ready summary
 - `amplify Python` - Expand on Diego's Python skills
-- `career-mix-analysis Software Engineer` - Compare Diego's skills with a job role
+- `career-analysis Software Engineer` - Compare Diego's skills with a job role

 #### Natural Conversation
 You can also just type naturally: